 No turning back!

-Revoked credentials cannot be reactivated, and deleted credentials cannot be recovered.
+Revoked credentials cannot be reactivated, and deleted credentials can't be recovered.
 Make sure that you're ready before doing so.

 - Confirm that the credential is valid by requesting an access token with it.
-See here for more information.
+To know more about it, see using API credentials.

-- Apply the new credential to the infrastructure that needs it.
+- Apply the new credential to the infrastructure as required.